saianfordx/sandboxed-agents/docs/RULES.md

    - Write clean, self-documenting code
    - Test with real data and APIs
    - Update progress in requirements checklist
+   - Document any new components or significant changes

 3. **AFTER COMPLETING A TASK:**
    - Update the requirements list status to ✅ **DONE**
    - Verify implementation against documentation
    - Test the complete functionality end-to-end
    - Document any challenges or learnings
+   - Update relevant system documentation if needed

 ## FORBIDDEN PRACTICES
 - ❌ Using mocked or dummy data in production code